dotnet/arcade/Documentation/FAQ.md

 **Where is .NET CI (Jenkins ci.dot.net, ci2.dot.net, ci3.dot.net) going?**

-The current .NET CI instances will remain operational for about another year, then will be decomissioned.
+The current .NET CI instances will remain operational for about another year, then will be decommissioned.
 This decomission is lined up with the [support lifecycle of .NET Core 1.x](https://www.microsoft.com/net/support/policy), thus the expected decomission date is June 27, 2019.